logicgupta/Nasa_Api_App/README.md

 #### Application User Interface is relatively simple.
 But, the application fullfils all the requirements.
 Also,application code is clean and fully architecture based.

+###### The UI of Application is extremly poor ,But It's fullfils all the requirement as described in the problem statement .
+UI of the application can be made more Good.
+I will later on make the application More good and add more functionality to the application

 ### Libraries
 * [Android Support Library][support-lib]
 * [Android Architecture Components][arch]